Spinal Cord Injury - SCI:

 How Much Does Stem Cell Treatment for Spinal Cord Injury Cost?

 Our treatments are always tailored to your specific situation, disease, stage and other factors.
 The therapies differ in the product used (BMC, secretome, PRP or hyaluronic acid), the frequency of treatment as well as the further examinations and your sedation and anesthesia wishes.
-A treatment for spinal cord injury can cost from a few thousand to several ten-thousand euros.
+A treatment for spinal cord injury will cost several ten-thousand euros when combined with HAL training.
 You will receive a cost estimate for all treatments in advance so that you can accurately estimate what a treatment would cost in your individual case.

 Does my Health Insurance Cover the Therapy Costs?